By Julian Patrick

-There should always be a lintel or arch above your fireplace/builder’s opening (to support the building material above).
+There should always be a lintel or arch above your fireplace/builder’s opening (to support the building material above your wood burning stove).
 Sometimes you discover that an errant builder forgot.

 You can often find this lintel or arch by shining a torch inside your builder’s opening (assuming you have an opening or have started excavating) or removing plaster from the chimney breast or wall.